trixi-framework/HOHQMesh.jl/docs/src/tutorials/undo_redo.md

 ## Delete the existing mesh

 In preparation of edits we will make to the inner boundary chain we remove the current mesh from the plot and re-plot the model curves and background grid.
 Note, this step is not required, but it helps avoid confusion when editing several curves.
 ```julia
 remove_mesh!(sandbox_project)
 updatePlot!(sandbox_project, MODEL+GRID)
 ```
-Additionally, the `remove_mesh!` command **deletes** the mesh information from the `sandbox_project` dictionary and `sandbox.mesh` from the `out` folder.
+Additionally, the `remove_mesh!` command deletes the mesh information from the `sandbox_project` and `sandbox.mesh` from the `out` folder.
 However, the `sandbox.control` and `sandbox.tec` files are still present in `out` directory.

 ## Edit an inner boundary chain